Brzozova/Precious-security-tips/nmap-cheatsheet.md

 --max-rate 50	- rate <= 50 packets/sec\b
 --min-rate 15	- rate >= 15 packets/sec\b
 --min-parallelism 100	- at least 100 probes in parallel\b

+*The -sn switch tells Nmap not to scan any ports -- forcing it to rely primarily on ICMP echo packets (or ARP requests on a local network, if run with sudo or directly as the root user) to identify targets.
+In addition to the ICMP echo requests, the -sn switch will also cause nmap to send a TCP SYN packet to port 443 of the target, as well as a TCP ACK (or TCP SYN if not run as root) packet to port 80 of the target.*

 ## Flags to get more details
 --reason - gives us the explicit reason why Nmap concluded that the system is up or a particular port is open.